How Do Online Reviews Affect Local SEO?

 - A single negative review could cost your business customers, with 40% of consumers saying reading a negative review makes them want to take their cash elsewhere.

 - People hesitate to purchase from businesses with no reviews.

 Research has also shown that around 86% of potential customers will not purchase products or services from a business with negative reviews.
 In the unfortunate case that these negative reviews pop up in Google searches, a business can potentially lose around 70% of its future customers.

 In an era where the internet has taken over the world, online reviews are bound to drive customers either towards or away from your business.
 Making customer satisfaction an essential part of your business can only help your company’s sales and profitability.

+Yes, search engines will factor in your review profile (including quality and quantity) when calculating your search position.
 We have established that consumers love reviews and in many cases, use a good or bad review to validate their decision to do business with you or look elsewhere.
-Search engines also take a similar stance and will factor in your review profile when calculating your search position.
+Search engines also take a similar stance.

 It should come as no surprise that reviews and SEO are closely linked because they have much the same objective.
 A search engine wants to help its users to find the right product, service or information in the timeliest manner possible.
 Reviews serve to separate the good from the bad and help consumers find the best local business for their need.

 Think of reviews as crowd-sourced recommendations—a four or five-star review tells a search engine that they can confidently show that business in a premium, high-visibility location.